-Further, to avoid backlog at the larger ports, importers explored chartering their own smaller vessels to use the Port of Hueneme to build resiliency into their supply chains for more time sensitive commodities.
+Port of Hueneme has continued to be the hub of resiliency into their supply chains for more time sensitive commodities.
 These opportunities required increased capacity from customers at sites off-port and importers are doing their best to optimize their existing facilities to stage increased volumes.

-The Port of Hueneme served as a priority solution oriented hub to address supply chain congestion.
+The Port of Hueneme served as a priority solutionoriented hub to address supply chain congestion.